dendronhq/dendron-site/vault/dendron.topic.seeds.md

 Seeds represent existing knowledge out in the world.
 A seed could be a wikipedia article, a github repo, or an arbitrary website.

 You can use a **Dendron Seed** to ingest data from existing sources and import them into your vault.
-Data ingestion is also refereed to as **planting**.
+Data ingestion is also referred to as **planting**.

 Note that seeds differ from [[pods|dendron.topic.pod]] in that they help you ingest content from external sources from content that you might have no control over.
 Pods help you import/export your content between various platforms.